What is urban tree canopy?

 The Portland Clean Energy Community Benefits Fund

 Approved by voters in 2018, the Portland Clean Energy Community Benefits Fund invests in community-led and community-centered projects that reduce carbon emissions, create economic opportunity, and help make our city more resilient as we face a changing climate.
-Learn more about us on our YouTube channel or on our website.
+Learn more about us on our YouTube channel or on the PCEF website.

 Questions?